shettyg/ovn-mesos/README.md

 # How to Use Open Virtual Networking With Mesos

-This document describes how to use Open Virtual Networking with Mesos 1.4.0 or later.
+This document describes how to use Open Virtual Networking with Mesos 1.3.0 or later (it is possible that it works from mesos 1.1.0 too, but it has not been tested yet).
 This document assumes that you have installed Open vSwitch by following [INSTALL.rst] or by using the distribution packages such as .deb or.rpm.
 This repo provides a quick start guide at [INSTALL.UBUNTU.md]